Mac Miller overdose death: Man gets 11 years in prison for distributing fentanyl

 Reavis was sentenced to 131 months in federal prison, according to the U.S. Attorney’s Office.

-Reavis, who moved to Arizona in 2019, distributed counterfeit oxycodone pills to co-defendant Cameron James Pettit, 30, of West Hollywood on Sept.
+Reavis, who moved to Arizona in 2019, distributed counterfeit oxycodone pills to co-defendant Pettit on Sept.
 4, 2018, officials said.

 He admitted to knowing that the pills contained fentanyl or some other controlled substance, according to the Department of Justice.